redhat-openstack/website/source/testday/train/milestone3.html.md

 title: RDO Train Test Day
 ---

-# Train Test Day 3
+# Train Milestone3 Test Days

-We will be holding a RDO test day on **24th and 25th October 2019.**
+We will be holding RDO test days on the **24th and 25th October 2019.**

 This will be coordinated through the **#rdo channel on Freenode**, through this website and through the [dev@lists.rdoproject.org](https://lists.rdoproject.org/mailman/listinfo/dev) mailing list.